facebookexperimental/MemorySnapshotAnalyzer/README.md

 MemorySnapshotAnalyzer allows analysis of what's in a heap snapshot at different levels of abstraction, ranging from bytes within ranges of committed memory up to object graphs.
 The levels of analysis, and which of them have been computed within a given context, are listed by the `context` command.
 Note that analyses at these levels are computed implicitly by commands as needed, which will be increasingly more expensive.
 * **Types:**
   * Given that we are processing memory snapshots from managed runtimes, some type information will be available for any heap snapshot.
 Use `stats 'types` to print high-level type system information (such as high-level properties of object representation in memory), and `dumptype` to dump loaded types and their layout.
-(Note that for `dumptype`, you can use anchors when specifying the type name, such as `"foo"` to dump types containing `foo`, or `"\<foo\>"` to dump only types whose fully-qualified name is `foo`.)
 Use `dumpobj 'memory 'astype` to dump the contents of a given address interpreted as the given type.
 * **Memory:**
   * Note that depending on how the memory snapshot was produced and the file format, the actual contents of heap memory may or may not be available in the snapshot.
 Some commands can be used to find out if heap memory is available, and to inspect it.
   * Use `listsegs` to list regions of committed memory ("memory segments") and `stats 'heap`, `dumpseg`, `describe`, or `dump` to print out the meaning or contents of memory addresses without specific interpretation as objects.
 This can be useful when investigating a memory corruption.
 Use `find` to find bit patterns in the managed heap.
 This can be useful to find garbage objects of specific types.